-I recently watched the Christmas Royal Variety show in the UK.
-There was a very funny comedian who gave an entertaining discussion about “tummy time”.
-When his child health nurse first spoke to him about ‘tummy time” he thought she was from another planet.
+I once saw a comedian on TV who gave an entertaining discussion about “tummy time”.
+When the child health nurse first spoke to him about ‘tummy time” for his baby, he thought she was from another planet.
 “What’s tummy time he said”?
-He joked about people of his generation not needing “tummy time” and growing up perfectly normal.
-Granted he was very funny but these days “tummy time” is something that babies need for their development and well-being.
+He joked that people of his generation not needing “tummy time” and growing up perfectly normal.
+Granted he was very funny, these days “tummy time” is thought to make a huge contribution to babies’ development and well-being.
+It is no joke!

 Why does baby need tummy time?

 Tummy time is important as it helps your baby develop strong neck and back muscles.
-Tummy time helps to prevent your baby’s head becoming flat otherwise known as positional plagiocephaly.
+It helps prepare your baby for crawling and waking.
+Tummy time can also help to prevent your baby’s head becoming flat otherwise known as positional plagiocephaly.
 If this is left untreated it can cause uneven development of the baby’s face or head.
 Varying your baby’s head position and tummy time will help to ensure that this does not occur after birth.